Self-Care: 7 powerful ways to care for yourself despite the negativity

 Take some days off without prior planning.
 Surprise your family/partner with an unplanned vacation sans worries of reviews, deadlines or appraisals.
 This time, at least!
 And I tell you, the joy that results is just unmatchable!

 Or if you’ve been hating your job, pause for a moment.
-Discuss with a friend or your spouse about what you could do to make things better for you?
+Discuss with a friend or your spouse about what you could do to make things better for you.
 Quit the job to create something of your own?
-Or just switch?
+Or may be, just switch?